zqx1392/hello-world/README.md

-pangolin : javelin instead of fury (for now) + find more mana regen (bottle?) aether len??? + try blink

-learn how to get country polygon area correctly on arcgis
+learn how to get country polygon area correctly on arcgis -> use clip

 create test doc for yaki-san tool